kleinschmidt/RegressionFormulae.jl/README.md

 Generate all main effects and interactions up to the specified order.
 For instance, `(a+b+c)^2` generates `a + b + c + a&b + a&c + b&c`, but not `a&b&c`.

+**NB:** The presence of interaction terms within the base will result in redundant terms and is currently unsupported.

 ## Approach